 Bolesławiec appeared in historical sources in 1202, among other castellan hillforts.
 Convenient location by an important trade route from Kraków through Wrocław, Legnica to Zgorzelec and further west, caused intensive development and granting of town rights by prince Bolesław II Rogatka before 1251.
-Stone town fortifications in Bolesławiec were erected on the site of older, wood and earth ramparts in the first half of the 14th century.
-However, they were not sufficient safeguard, among others in front of the Hussites, that is why in the years 1479 – 1480 they were expanded into the form of a double wall, made of field stone, reinforced with regularly spaced towers and a moat.
+It was probably then that the Bolesławiec was strengthened with wooden and earth fortifications.
+The townspeople built them with considerable financial help from the local Jewish community.

 The best preserved fragments of fortifications can now be seen at Mickiewicza, Kubika or Partyzantów streets.
-A tower has also been preserved, which houses the seat of the Bolesławiec Photographic Society.
+A tower has also has been preserved, which houses the seat of the Bolesławiec Photographic Society.
 The Bolesławiec castle did not survive to modern times.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.

 Przyłęcki M., Mury obronne miast Dolnego Śląska, Wrocław 1970.